caracatrepa/caracatrepa.github.io/selfguidedMBSR_ataglance.md

 ==================

 The entire course is laid out here, including the theme and mindfulness practice for each week.
-Clicking on the links below, or on the menu to the left, will take you to the corresponding part of the course.
+Clicking on the links below will take you to the corresponding part of the course.

 [Welcome][39]